Frequently asked questions¶

 Unfortunately, there is no way to make the changes take effect at once.
 You will need to log out and back in again.

-Should you wish to uninstall fish, first ensure fish is not set as your shell.
+If you want to uninstall fish, first make sure fish is not set as your shell.
 Run

 chsh -s /bin/bash if you are not sure.